2023 Rally Mexico

 The 2023 Rally Mexico (also known as the Rally Guanajuato México 2023) was a motor racing event for rally cars held over four days between 16 and 19 March 2023.
 It marked the nineteenth running of the Rally Mexico, and was the third round of the 2023 World Rally Championship, World Rally Championship-2 and World Rally Championship-3.
 The 2023 event was based in the city of León in Guanajuato and was consisted of twenty-three special stages, covering a total competitive distance of 315.69 km.

 Sébastien Ogier and Julien Ingrassia were the defending rally winners.
-However, Ingrassia did defend his title as he retired from the sport at the end of 2021 season.
+However, Ingrassia did not defend his title as he retired from the sport at the end of 2021 season.
 Pontus Tidemand and Patrick Barth were the defending rally winners in the WRC-2 category.
 Marco Bulacia Wilkinson and Giovanni Bernacchini were the defending rally winners in the WRC-3 category.

 Ogier and Vincent Landais won their second victory of the season.
 Their team, Toyota Gazoo Racing WRT, were the manufacturers' winners.
 Gus Greensmith and Jonas Andersson and Patrick Barth were the winners in the WRC-2 category, while Diego Dominguez Jr. and Rogelio Peñate were the winners in the WRC-3 category.

 Background

 Entry list

 The following crews were entered into the rally.
-The event was open to crews competing in the World Rally Championship, its support categories, the World Rally Championship-2, World Rally Championship-3, Junior World Rally Championship and privateer entries that were not registered to score points in any championship.
+The event was open to crews competing in the World Rally Championship, its support categories, the World Rally Championship-2, World Rally Championship-3 and privateer entries that were not registered to score points in any championship.
 Ten were entered under Rally1 regulations, as were ten Rally2 crews in the World Rally Championship-2 and one Rally3 crew in the World Rally Championship-3.